 Our office not only secured waivers of all outstanding medical bills from the various providers, but also located an additional insurance policy, which was previously unknown to all the folks involved in the collision.
 Although the insurance company initially denied coverage, we were able to persuade them otherwise.

-In a rural town in south Grant County, an overzealous police officer was attempting to join the pursuit of a fleeing suspect, when he failed to clear an intersection, ran a stop sign and crashed into our client.
+In a rural town in central Washington, an overzealous police officer was attempting to join the pursuit of a fleeing suspect, when he failed to clear an intersection, ran a stop sign and crashed into our client.
 Our client, the wife of a local pastor, was injured in the collision.
 Unfortunately, liability was denied by the city.
 This case was declined by several attorneys, before we agreed to help this very nice family.

 A man was seriously injured when a potato piler under which he had been working fell on his back.
 The piler had been constructed with a bad combination of hydraulic gear 11-12 years previously.
 The company that constructed the piler had gone out of business.
 This was a very challenging, but rewarding, case, helping a man who by all accounts was an exemplary worker, family man and citizen.